diegulog/intellifit/README.md

 ![](https://github.com/diegulog/intellifit/blob/master/demo.gif?raw=true)

-## Probar la aplicación
+## Test

-Ejecutar la aplicación con la variante de compilación demoDebug esta variante simula todas las consultas al backend mediante un interceptor.
+Run the application with the demoDebug build variant this variant simulates all queries to the backend via an interceptor.

-Usuarios de prueba:
+Test users:

 user@gmail.com/12345

 admin@gmail.com/12345

 ## License